 Modern computer use does not cause RSI.

-The forces are two small
+The forces are too small

 The repetition is too low